History of Strasbourg: Argentoratum

 The Romans under Nero Claudius Drusus established a military outpost belonging to the Germania Superior Roman province at Strasbourg's current location, and named it Argentoratum.
-(Hence the town is commonly called Argentina in medieval Latin.)
+(The town is commonly called Argentina in medieval Latin.)
 The name "Argentoratum" was first mentioned in 12 BC and the city celebrated its 2,000th birthday in 1988.
 "Argentorate" as the toponym of the Gaulish settlement preceded it before being Latinized, but it is not known by how long.
 The Roman camp was destroyed by fire and rebuilt six times between the first and the fifth centuries AD: in 70, 97, 235, 355, in the last quarter of the fourth century, and in the early years of the fifth century.
 It was under Trajan and after the fire of 97 that Argentoratum received its most extended and fortified shape.
 From the year 90 on, the Legio VIII Augusta was permanently stationed in the Roman camp of Argentoratum.
 It then included a cavalry section and covered an area of approximately 20 hectares.
 Other Roman legions temporarily stationed in Argentoratum were the Legio XIV Gemina and the Legio XXI Rapax, the latter during the reign of Nero.

 The centre of Argentoratum proper was situated on the Grande Île (Cardo: current Rue du Dôme, Decumanus: current Rue des Hallebardes).
 The outline of the Roman "castrum" is visible in the street pattern in the Grande Ile.
 Many Roman artifacts have also been found along the current Route des Romains, the road that led to Argentoratum, in the suburb of Koenigshoffen.
 This was where the largest burial places were situated, as well as the densest concentration of civilian dwelling places and commerces next to the camp.
 Among the most outstanding finds in Koenigshoffen were (found in 1911–12) the fragments of a grand Mithraeum that had been shattered by early Christians in the fourth century.
 From the fourth century, Strasbourg was the seat of the Bishopric of Strasbourg (made an Archbishopric in 1988).
 Archaeological excavations below the current Église Saint-Étienne in 1948 and 1956 unearthed the apse of a church dating back to the late fourth or early fifth century, considered to be the oldest church in Alsace.
 It is supposed that this was the first seat of the Roman Catholic Diocese of Strasbourg.

 The Alemanni fought the Battle of Argentoratum against Rome in 357.
 They were defeated by Julian, later Emperor of Rome, and their King Chonodomarius was taken prisoner.
 On 2 January 366, the Alemanni crossed the frozen Rhine in large numbers to invade the Roman Empire.
 Early in the fifth century, the Alemanni appear to have crossed the Rhine, conquered, and then settled what is today Alsace and a large part of Switzerland.